 Consideration

-When you reach the consideration stage, that means you’ve gotten buyers curious enough that they start asking questions.
-Oh, the answers you’ll give during this phase of the journey.
-An FAQ page on your website is a great place to start, but never stop there.
-Take those questions and write a full blog about each.
-Consider creating downloadable content that buyers can use to study your products and services.
-Share tutorials and other informational videos on your social media accounts and website.
+A FAQ page on your website is a great place to start but don’t stop there.
+Take those questions and write a whole blog about each.
+Consider creating downloadable content for buyers to learn more about your products and services.
+Downloadable checklists, e-books, and whitepapers are perfect consumer resources.
+Create tutorials and other informational videos highlighting all the benefits of your products or services.

 Conversion

+What kind of content would someone just about to buy want to see?
 In most cases, something with a little bit of reassurance goes a long way.
-A free trial, a discount, a guarantee—these are all items that work to keep a potential buyer engaged with your products and services.
-If you hit at the right time, these offers will translate into a purchase.
+Free trials, discounts, and customer testimonials keep potential buyers engaged with your products and services.
+If you interact with these consumers at the right time, these offers will translate into a purchase.

 Explore Latest Posts